 My son just got his drivers license yesterday.
 Finally.
-I haven't been as eager as he, for I love the fine people of my community and do not wish to put their lives in danger by unleashing another teenage alpha male on the road!
-(If you know Roma, you are shaking your head in agreement!)
+I haven't been as eager as he, for I love the fine people of my community.
+I have been reluctant to put lives in danger by unleashing another teenage alpha male on the road!
+(If you know Roma, you are shaking your head with gratitude!)

 I pray for his thoughts and actions, and his safety.
 I lay him down at the feet of God.
 I want him to linger there, for a nanosecond, or two, at least.
 But he keeps getting up and running off.
 Is it my job to keep dragging him back, thrashing in protest?